Docs

 Auto-Upload

 By default, files are uploaded immediately — or at least they’re added to the queue to be uploaded.
 Auto-upload can be disabled, for example, to allow the user to review the list of files before initiating their upload by clicking the ▶️ button for each file.
-It’s recommended that you change the button label to communicate that uploads don’t start automatically.
+Change the button label, though, to indicate that uploads don’t start automatically.

 Open in a